ibroadfo/ember-cli-transforms/README.md

 });
 ```

-Transforms will only be applied in the production environment.
+Transforms will only be applied in the production environment by default.

 ## Options